Northern Ontario Junior Hockey League

 The Northern Ontario Junior Hockey League (NOJHL) is a Junior ice hockey league with eleven teams in Northeastern Ontario and Upper Michigan.
 The league is a constituent member of the Canadian Junior Hockey League (CJHL) and is governed by the Northern Ontario Hockey Association.
 Teams compete to win the league championship Copeland Cup – McNamara Trophy, with the winning team advancing to the national championship to compete for the Centennial Cup.

 The NOJHL was established in 1978 with six teams: the Espanola Eagles (1978–1988), Capreol Hawks (1978–1986), Nickel Centre Native Sons (1978–1984), Onaping Falls Huskies (1978–1983), Rayside-Balfour Canadians (1978–1986) and Sudbury Cubs (1978–1982).
 It was preceded by the NOJHA (1962–1972) and the NOHA Jr. B Hockey League (1970–1978).

 By the 1986–87 season, the NOJHL was down to four teams.
 The Ontario Provincial Junior A Hockey League (OPJHL), also down to four teams, played an interlocking schedule with the NOJHL.
 The OPJHL folded after that season.

 In the 2011–12 NOJHL season, the NOJHL became the first Junior A league in Canada to implement concussion safety and drug testing programs.

 NOJHL teams won the Central Canada regional championship Dudley Hewitt Cup a total of five times, in 1997, 2000, 2002, 2012 and 2015.
 The regional contest was discontinued after 2019.
 As of 2025, no team from the NOJHL has won a national championship.

 The league changed its official logo (right) ahead of the 2025–26 season.

 Teams

-The league has 11 active teams as of the 2025–26 NOJHL season.
-The Elliot Lake Vikings franchise was placed on an indefinite leave of absence in the middle of the 2024–25 NOJHL season.
+The league had 11 active teams during the 2026–27 season.
+In March 2026, the NOJHL announced the Elliot Lake Vikings' immediate reinstatement and expected return for the 2026–27 season.
+The Vikings franchise was placed on an indefinite leave of absence in the middle of the 2024–25 season.